Max-Ghadri/Fortran-for-Science/README.md

 | Windows 10+ | ✅ | ✅ | Tested |
 | CentOS 7+ | ✅ | ✅ | Tested |

+## Continuous Integration

+This repository uses GitHub Actions to automatically compile all examples with gfortran on Ubuntu runners.
+The CI pipeline:

+- Compiles all Fortran examples in the `examples/` directory
+- Runs on Ubuntu 20.04 with gfortran
+- Validates that all code examples are syntactically correct
+- Ensures cross-compiler compatibility